Hot flushes and sweats

 We need more research to find out how well vitamin E really works and more about side effects.

-Anti depressants can reduce hot flushes by just over half in women who have had breast cancer.
-But doctors don’t recommend some types of anti depressant for women taking tamoxifen.
-Some types can interfere with how well tamoxifen works.
-This includes paroxetine and fluoxetine.
+Some anti depressants such as venlafaxine can help to reduce the number and severity of hot flushes.
+In women who have had breast cancer anti depressants can reduce hot flushes by just over half.
+But doctors don’t recommend some types of anti depressant, such as paroxetine or fluoxetine, for women taking tamoxifen.
+These types may interfere with how well tamoxifen works.

 Remember that all drugs have some side effects.
 Anti depressants can cause a dry mouth, headaches, feeling sick and loss of appetite.